 Daily, Monday through Friday, 8:00 A.M. – 5:00 P.M.
 Evening, weekend and holiday work is required to meet production needs/schedules and project timelines and objectives.

-A bachelor’s degree in an appropriate area of specialization and one year of appropriate experience.
+A bachelor’s degree in an appropriate area of specialization and three years of appropriate experience.
 Appropriate college coursework may substitute at an equivalent rate for the required experience.